5 Best Clover Alternatives & Competitors

 Where Loyverse Beats Clover

-- Loyverse offers a free, dedicated Kitchen Display System (KDS) app.
-With Clover, you must integrate with third-party apps and pay a monthly fee.
+- Loyverse offers a free Kitchen Display System (KDS) app.
+With Clover, you must pay an upfront hardware fee as well as a monthly software fee.

 - Loyverse’s inventory management system includes images for quick product identification, unlike Clover.